-While I was gone for five weeks, Scott enjoyed some serious bachelor time.
+While I was in Baltimore, Scott enjoyed some serious bachelor time.
 A conversation two weeks into my trip home went something like this:

 Me: How is everything?